awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-enter-exit-standby.md

 Amazon EC2 Auto Scaling does not perform health checks on instances that are in a standby state\.
 While the instance is in a standby state, its health status reflects the status that it had before you put it on standby\.
 Amazon EC2 Auto Scaling does not perform a health check on the instance until you put it back in service\.

 For example, if you put a healthy instance on standby and then terminate it, Amazon EC2 Auto Scaling continues to report the instance as healthy\.
-If you return the terminated instance to service, Amazon EC2 Auto Scaling performs a health check on the instance, determines that it is unhealthy, and launches a replacement instance\.
+If you return the terminated instance to service, Amazon EC2 Auto Scaling performs a health check on the instance, determines that it is terminating and unhealthy, and launches a replacement instance\.

 ## Temporarily Remove an Instance Using the AWS Management Console<a name="standby-state-console"></a>